The Summer of Hate: Part 1. Brexit and the Politics of Marginalisation

 Why, you ask?

 Because the first five paragraphs of this piece consist of factually inaccurate, hateful, intolerant, bigoted, anti-democratic, and authoritarian bullshit.
 However, you might not have realised this, if you’ve watched most of the mainstream media coverage of Brexit and it’s aftermath.
-Or especially if you watched loads of social media sound bites like this:

 From Fear to Outrage